Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery

 It is well known that one challenge in the field of deep learning in medicine is the lack of training data.
-In this context, we explore the performance of the model with a smaller data set.
+In this context, we explore the performance of the model with a smaller dataset.
 In the normal case, we usually use the traditional data partitioning approach, i.e., we divide the dataset into training, validation, and test sets in the ratio of 60\%, 20\%, and 20\%, respectively.

-As shown in Fig.~\ref{fig2}(b), we set the training set ratio from 10\% to 60\%, and compare our method with MMGL and PopGCN with the same training set ratio, it is obvious that our method performs much better than the other two methods in the same ratio.
+As shown in Fig.~\ref{fig3}(a), we set the training set ratio from 10\% to 60\%, and compare our method with MMGL and PopGCN with the same training set ratio, it is obvious that our method performs much better than the other two methods in the same ratio.
 Compared with MMGL and PopGCN that fluctuate largely when training set ratio increases from 30\% to 60\%, our method shows a smooth and stable increase.
-It is worth mentioning that in the lowest 10\% percentage, our method works much better than MMGL and PopGCN, which indicates that our method is well suited for the domain with small data volume.
+It is worth mentioning that in the lowest 10\% percentage, our method performs much better than MMGL and PopGCN, which indicates that our method is well suited for the domain with small data volume.